steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Chain.md

 numFxSlots = 7

 ```
 3. In the **GUI Tree**, select the 'FX Chain' [Template List](../../HALion-Macro-Page/pages/Template-List.md).
-Set the position and size as follows.
+Set the position and size as follows:

 |Property|Value|
 |:-|:-|